 After seeing my paintings online, VIDA asked if I’d like to collaborate on fabric design.

-I’m happy to report that my designs have gone into production and are beginning to sell!
+I’m happy to report that my designs have gone into production and are selling!

 What is VIDA?

 VIDA is a global partnership of artists, producers and consumers.

-Essentially, the customer purchases a one-of-a-kind clothing item in a fabric that has been designed by the artist.
-Then the fabric is direct printed in a textile mill using ‘Digital Fabric Printing,’ and sewn into clothing by people who earn livable wages in countries where this might not otherwise be possible.
+Essentially, the customer purchases a one-of-a-kind clothing item in a fabric design that has been created by the artist.
+Then the fabric design is direct printed in a textile mill using ‘Digital Fabric Printing,’ and sewn into clothing by people who earn livable wages in countries where this might not otherwise be possible.
 VIDA provides workers with literacy classes so they can learn to read, write and do basic math, helping to build a better life for themselves and their families.